davidpagnon/Sports2D/Content/paper.md

+Can batch process several videos at a time

 For real-time analysis with a single camera, please try [Sports2D](https://github.com/davidpagnon/Sports2D).
 Note that on the other hand, you will lose a bit of accuracy and the motion will have to lie on the sagittal or frontal plane.

 Using rtmlib tracking possible but not always conclusive as it reassigns a new label every time a person disappears and reappears.
-We used the previously crafted Pose2Sim tracking method (here called 'sports2d'), which is slightly slower but more accurate.
-The user can choose which tracking method to use.
+We used the previously crafted Pose2Sim tracking method (here called 'sports2d'), which is computed at a comparable speed but is much more accurate.
+The user can still choose the RTMLib method if they need it by specifying it in the Config.toml file.

 Joint convention: edit from which point to which point